10rk/temp-humidity-display/README.md

 ## Features

-- Reads atmospheric data (e.g., temperature, humidity, pressure) from sensors
+- Reads atmospheric data (e.g., temperature, humidity) from sensor
-- Displays data in real-time on a standard character or graphic LCD
+- Displays data in real-time data on LCD
-- Optional UART interface for serial monitoring and debugging
+- UART interface for serial monitoring and debugging

 ## Components